Elvyria/Evil-Reddit/README.md

   * Cross-Origin Request Blocked - Firefox ?
 Disable enhanced tracking protection for page (Don't disable uBlock Origin or any other adblock extension, or else iframes will eat your firstborn)

   * GIFs doesn't play - Allow browser to autoplay videos, all gifs are replaced with videos for performance and traffic reasons.

-  * Can't play videos - Chromium ?
-It blocks controls if element doesn't have url in src, can be bypassed with custom controls, working on it.